Technical barriers to trade

 The Committee usually holds three formal meetings per year.
+These are sometimes preceded by workshops or thematic sessions.
 Meetings are open to all WTO members and observer governments.
 International intergovernmental organizations — several of them standardizing bodies — also participate as observers in the Committee.
 See also rules of procedure for meetings of the Committee and guidelines for observer status.

 The current chair of the TBT Committee is .

 Search here for TBT official documents using various criteria

 The Committee is mandated to conduct an annual review of activities relating to the implementation and operation of the TBT Agreement, including notifications, specific trade concerns, technical assistance activities, and TBT related disputes.
 The latest Annual Review report was circulated in March 2018.